RISKS AND COMPLICATIONS OF CARDIAC CATHETERIZATION

 Smoking and Alcohol Consumption

 Smoking and alcohol consumption can increase the risk of complications during and after cardiac catheterization.
 Smoking can increase the risk of bleeding and damage to the blood vessels, while alcohol consumption can interact with medications used during the procedure.
-If you smoke or consume alcohol, your doctor may recommend abstaining prior to the procedure.
+If you smoke or consume alcohol, your doctor may recommend abstaining before the procedure.

 Precautions to Take Before and After the Procedure